= 30

 This recipe doesn’t keep well.

-1 cups low sodium chicken stock
+1 cups low sodium chicken or vegetable broth

 1 Tbsp Chinese mustard